JohnSnowLabs/nlu/README.md

 ## Classifiers trained on many different different datasets
 Choose the right tool for the right task!
 Whether you analyze movies or twitter, NLU has the right model for you!

-- trec6 classifier
+- 50 Class Questions Classifier
-- trec10 classifier
+- Spam Classifier
-- spam classifier
+- Fake News Classifier
-- fake news classifier
+- Emotion Classifier
-- emotion classifier
+- Cyberbullying Classifier
-- cyberbullying classifier
+- Sarcasm Classifier
-- sarcasm classifier
+- Toxic Classifer
-- sentiment classifier for movies
+- E2E Classifier
-- IMDB Movie Sentiment classifier
+- Sentiment classifier pretrained on IMDB movie reviews
-- Twitter sentiment classifier
+- Sentiment classifier pretrained on twitter
 - NER pretrained on ONTO notes
 - NER trainer on CONLL
 - Language classifier for 20 languages on the wiki 20 lang dataset.

-## Utilities for the Data Science NLU applications
+## Data Pre-Processing and Text Cleaning
 Working with text data can sometimes be quite a dirty Job.
 NLU helps you keep your hands clean by providing lots of components that take away data engineering intensive tasks.

 - Datetime Matcher